IFRCGo/cbs/Documentation/Architecture/events.md

 In mathematics you find the concept of [idempotence](https://en.wikipedia.org/wiki/Idempotence);
 you should be able to apply operations multiple times without it changing the result.
 In an event based system with an [event store](./event_store.md) you'll find this concept mentioned as well.
-With an [event store](./event_store.md) you enable the possibility to replay events at any given point in time.
-It is therefor important that events have enough information on them to enable this in conjunction with the [event processors](./event_processor.md).
+With an [event store](./event_store.md) you enable the possibility to replay events.
+You do this for instance if you want to get rid of all your read models, for instance if you're changing storage mechanism.
+To be able to get to the same result, you must have enough information on your events that the [event processors](./event_processor.md) make use of.
+This means that your event processor should not be looking up data somewhere else to get to the result.
+Looking something up to be able to produce the result creates a dependency making it impossible to guarantee the result.

 This does not mean that you should be keeping full entities on the event - still follow the rule of [complexity](#Complexity) as mentioned and remember to model the actual state change.
 Be aware of this and model accordingly.

+Important to keep in mind that the snapshot of a state is a series of events, these together form the snapshot.
+This should reduce what you keep on them but as a whole they help guarantee the

-In addition to events being modelled correctly and the processor doing it right, the system must guarantee ordering of events when replaying and also that your [event processor](./event_processor.md) can assume that events are being delivered once and once only.
+In addition to events being modelled correctly and the processor doing it right, ordering is an important aspect of dealing with events.
+The underlying system guarantees ordering of events when replaying and also that your [event processor](./event_processor.md) can assume that events are being delivered once and once only.
 This is built into the underlying system being used.
 You as a developer do not have to worry about this.

+Simple rules of thumb:

+1. Keep enough information on an event so that an event processor don't need to do a look up
+1. You **SHOULD** keep complexity down - don't put full entities on the event.
+The sequence of events is eventually the state.
+1. Events are delivered to your event processors in order
+1. Events are delivered once and once only
+1. If replayed, typically manually - the system overrides the once and once only rule.
+This is an edge-case

 ## Event Store & data